sarajosephs/ProjectB/index.md

 ## Water Rates
-Let’s look at how water rates have increased throughout the years.
+Could the reasoning for decreased water consumption of new york be because water cost increased?
+Looking at the leftmost graph, we can see an obvious upwards trend in water rates over the years 1980 to 2021.
+This does not come as a surprise as the dollar inflation increases every year also.
+But has it increased at a more rapid rate than the dollar inflation?
+Looking at the two graphs side by side their fitted slopes, implemented with the aforementioned Linear Regression, seem to be very equal.
+We can obtain the slope coefficient: y=beta*x to see if the two slopes are equal.
+This must be done on standardized data as the scales of the y-axis are very different for the two graphs.
+Standardizing means transforming the data such that the mean becomes 0 and the variance becomes 1.
+Using Linear Regression we could see that the slope for the water rates is 0.9443 and for inflation is 0.9984.
+This tells us that water rates increase at a slightly lower rate than inflation, with a difference of 0.0540.

 ![Water Rates and Inflation](waterrates2.png "waterrate")

-We see an upwards trend for the water rates but this could be in accordance to dollar inflation.
-Looking at the inflation graph we see an upwards trend also.
-To compare the two slopes both data had to be standardized to have a mean=0 and variance=1.
-Using sklearn’s Linear Regression we could see that the slope for the water rates is 0.9443 and for inflation is 0.9984.
-This tells us that water rates increase at a slightly lower rate than inflation, with a difference of 0.0540.

 ## Water Quality